gallegi/Machine-Learning/README.md

-# Computer-vision
+# Machine Learning
-Some trials of Computer vision using machine learning and deep learning
+This repository contains code of Machine Learning algorithm and some exploration about Data Science